Cold Agglutinin Disease is known by a number of other names:

 One is considered anemic when the red blood cells are destroyed faster than the body can replenish them causing the hemoglobin level to drop below the norm of 12 for women and 14 for men.
 In some countries, the units of measurement are different, and 12.0 becomes 120, and 14.0 becomes 140.
-Red blood cells distribute the oxygen throughout the body to nourish muscles, tissues, heart, kidneys, lungs, and when there are too few red cells, one may experience loss of energy, fatigue, shortness of breath, dizziness, mental confusion, muscle weakness, and other symptoms of anemia.
+Red blood cells distribute the oxygen throughout the body to nourish muscles, tissues, heart, kidneys, lungs, and when there are too few red cells, one may experience loss of energy, fatigue, rapid heartbeat, shortness of breath, dizziness, mental confusion, muscle weakness, and other symptoms of anemia.

 An antigen is any substance that causes your immune system to produce antibodies against it.
 An antigen may be a foreign substance from the environment or it may be formed within the body, as with bacterial toxins or tissue cells.

 An antibody, also known as an immunoglobulin, is a protein (a chain of amino acids) produced by the body’s immune system, B-cells.
 Antibodies react in response to antigens (Intruders), which can be viruses, bacteria or chemicals.
 Each antibody binds to and attacks one particular antigen.
 For CAD, when the abnormal B-Cell immunoglobulins, mostly of the IgM isotype, are activated by cold temperatures, they attack the antigens attached to red blood cells causing agglutination and cell death.
 In some cases, CAD patients are always hemolyzing.

 Some antibodies are autoantibodies and attack our own tissues.